mwermelinger/kattis-guide/ordered.md

 Some problems become easier by sorting the items.
 Sometimes items must be sorted for output, to enable automated testing.
-These problems can be solved using function `sorted` or method `sort` to put the items in ascending or descending order.
+These problems can be solved using function `sorted` or method `sort` to put the items in ascending or descending order, with argument `reverse=True`.

 1. [Line Them Up](https://open.kattis.com/problems/lineup) (9 LOC):
    Detect if a sequence is in ascending order, descending order or neither.